cgretzem/leaguepkg/README.md

 # leaguepkg
-A package that interfaces with the LOL API, currently only with active games.
+A package that interfaces with the LOL API, including active games and the client itself.